andreasabel/inCode/entry/introduction-to-singletons-4.md

 Special Thanks
 --------------

-None of this post would be made possible without the hard work and effort of the amazing *singletons* library maintainers --- especially [Richard Eisenberg](https://github.com/goldfirere) and [Ryan Scott](https://github.com/RyanGlScott).
+None of this entire series would be possible without the hard work and effort of the amazing *singletons* library authors and maintainers --- especially [Richard Eisenberg](https://github.com/goldfirere) and [Ryan Scott](https://github.com/RyanGlScott).